jeffrey-vlokhoven/leaf-classification-cnn/README.md

 # 🌿 Leaf Disease Classification using CNN

 Identify and classify the health condition of plant leaves using **Custom CNN** and Transfer Learning** (ResNet50, EfficientNetB0).
-This project compares the efficiency efficiency of model architectures on the **Planet Village Dataset** using augmentation, evaluation metrics, and visual analysis.
+This project compares the efficiency of model architectures on the **Planet Village Dataset** using augmentation, evaluation metrics, and visual analysis.

 ---